 - What is the Medical Treatment visa processing time?

-- What is the cost of the Medical Treatment visa?
+- What is the Medical Treatment visa fee?

 - Irish Medical Treatment visa application decision

 - Duration of stay and visa extension